CatheRomero/cprg-218-lab-2./recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Milk rice

+- 2 cups short-grain rice
+- 6 cups water
+- 4 cups milk
+- 1 pinch salt
+- 1 vanilla bean
+- 6 tablespoons sugar

+Instructions
+ 1. Bring water to a boil in a large saucepan.
+Wash the rice and drain it.
+Add the rice to the boiling water, and cook for 5 minutes.
+2. In a separate saucepan, bring the milk to a boil over medium heat.
+3. Remove the cooked rice and drain it.
+Slowly drop the rice into the boiling milk.
+Lower the heat and add salt, vanilla bean, and sugar.
+Cover and simmer 15 - 20 minutes, stirring occasionally, until the milk is absorbed.
+Add more milk, if necessary for a tender rice.
+4. Serve warm, cold or room temperature - your preference.